multiplexcuriosus/mosaic/README.md

 (3) Fill the directory data with all the images you want to later input into the mosaic sketch

+(4) Replace username with you username

-(4) If you run the Rectifier sketch now it will perform the actions a),b) and c) which I described above for all the images in /data
+(5) If you run the Rectifier sketch now it will perform the actions a),b) and c) which I described above for all the images in /data

 Using these "rectified" images for the mosaic sketch will result in mosaics in which the individual images will be better recognizable